Popular Subject Areas

 Recommended U.S. Quarter Units

-- Requests for sample syllabi can be made to the England Program Manager.
+Questions about course offerings and requests for sample syllabi can be made to the England Program Manager.

 - Per the University of Westminster, 20 UK credits is equivalent to 4 U.S. semester credits/ 6 quarter units.